 Alabama has over 400 species of BIRDS.
-Bird watching is popular and there are many Birding Hotspots and trails.
-Alabama is the the only state that chose a woodpecker as state bird - the Yellowhammer.
+Several regions have Birding Trails which includes directional signage, interpretive panels, kiosks, observation towers, visitor guides, and maps.
+Dauphin Island has bird sanctuaries.
+Bird watching is popular and there are many Birding Hotspots.
+Alabama is the the only state that chose a Woodpecker as state bird - the Yellowhammer.
+The State Mascot is the Eastern tiger swallowtail.
 The State Game Bird is the Wild Turkey.
-The state has Bird Clubs and Dauphin Island has bird sanctuaries.
+The state has Bird Clubs.

 Alabama has many BRIDGES including covered bridges, pedestrian bridges, railroad bridges, and road bridges.
 Horton Mill is the highest covered bridge in the country above a waterway.
 Swann is the highest and largest bridge in the state.
 The General W. K. Wilson Jr. Bridge is one of the longest in the country.
 The Benjamin Fitzpatrick Bridge is one of the longest curved bridges in the world.
 Alabama has several Historic Bridges.